Menopause brings about many changes to the body. Some of those we can see and other changes may not be so visible.

 One type of atrophy is vulvovaginal atrophy.
-“During perimenopause, less estrogen may cause the tissues of the vulva and the lining of the vagina to become thinner, drier, and less elastic or flexible—a condition known as vulvovaginal atrophy,” More.com noted.
+“During perimenopause, less estrogen may cause the tissues of the vulva and the lining of the vagina to become thinner, drier, and less elastic or flexible—a condition known as vulvovaginal atrophy,” the North American Menopause Society (NAMS) noted.
 “Vaginal secretions are reduced, resulting in decreased lubrication.
 Reduced levels of estrogen also result in an increase in vaginal pH, which makes the vagina less acidic, just as it was before puberty.”

 Another type is atrophic vaginitis.
-According to More.com, “When ‘–it is’ is added to a word, it generally means inflammation.
+According to NAMS, “When ‘–itis’ is added to a word, it generally means inflammation.
 Inflammation of the vagina after menopause in a woman who is not using hormone therapy is called atrophic vaginitis.
 This condition can include redness of the vagina and vaginal discharge.
 It’s associated with the loss of estrogen after menopause and usually improves with the use of low doses of vaginal estrogen therapy.”

-So what type of affect would atrophic vaginitis have on a woman?
+So how exactly does atrophic vaginitis affect a woman?
 In The Cleveland Clinic Guide to Menopause, Dr. Holly L. Thacker wrote, “Consider your reaction to a food that once made you sick, perhaps from an allergic reaction or food poisoning.
 If you even see the food again, you may begin to feel queasy.
 Your body is trying to protect you from further illness or injury.
 The same goes for sex.
 Your libido and sex drive drop because your brain associates sex with pain or injury.
 Not only are you physically unprepared for intercourse, you’re not interested.”
-The Mayo Clinic also noted that vaginal atrophy can affect urination through burning, urgency, and incontinence
+The Mayo Clinic also noted that vaginal atrophy can affect urination through burning, urgency, and incontinence.

 - Regular sexual activity or stimulation (promotes vaginal health and blood flow)